chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ## Chris Nesbitt-Smith <!--fit-->

 <!--
-Questions are very welcome on this or anything else, I'll hold the stage as long as I'm allowed, or find me afterwards -->
+Questions are very welcome on this or anything else, I'll hold the stage as long as I'm allowed, or find me afterwards, this grumpy old man needs to go find somewhere to sit down soon
+-->